Rental Guides · Last updated 2 June 2026

 Quick Summary

-- Spanish rental law (the LAU) gives tenants strong protections, but you need to know them
+• Spanish rental law (the LAU) gives tenants strong protections, but you need to know them before you sit down to sign

-- Minimum contract duration is 5 years (7 years if your landlord is a company)
+• Minimum contract duration is 5 years if your landlord is an individual, 7 years if they are a company

-- Annual rent increases are capped and must follow a specific legal formula
+• Annual rent increases are capped and must follow the LAU formula

 What Law Covers Your Rental in La Linea?

 Rental contracts in La Linea fall under the Ley de Arrendamientos Urbanos (LAU), Spain's national tenancy law.
-The most recent significant reforms came into effect in 2023.
-If your landlord is an individual person (the most common situation in La Linea), your minimum contract duration is 5 years.
-If your landlord is a company or legal entity, the minimum is 7 years.
+If your landlord is an individual person, the most common situation in La Linea, your minimum contract duration is 5 years.
+If your landlord is a company or legal entity, the minimum rises to 7 years.

-This matters because even if your written contract says 1 year, the law automatically extends your right to stay up to 5 years.
-Any clause in the contract that tries to cut this shorter is legally unenforceable.
-Landlords know this, but not all tenants do.
+This matters because even if your written contract says 1 year, the law automatically extends your right to stay up to the 5-year minimum.
+Any clause that tries to cut this shorter is legally unenforceable.
+Landlords know this.
+Not all tenants do.

 What Documents Do You Need to Sign?

-Before a landlord in La Linea will let you sign anything, they will ask for paperwork.
+Before any La Linea landlord will let you sign, they will ask for paperwork.
 Have all of this ready before you even go to a viewing:

-If you work in Gibraltar and your income comes in sterling, some landlords are fine with this, especially if you work for a large employer like the GHA, a Gibraltar law firm, or one of the major gaming companies.
+If you work in Gibraltar and your income comes in sterling, some landlords are fine with this, particularly if you work for a large established employer.
 Others prefer euro income.
-It is worth being upfront about this when you first enquire rather than getting to contract day and having a problem.
+Be upfront about this when you first enquire rather than discovering a problem on contract day.
+Agencies such as AJ Andalucia Estates and masQcassa, both of which specialise in Gibraltar-zone tenants, are experienced at handling cross-border income documentation and can advise on what specific landlords typically require.

 If your income is from Gibraltar, some landlords will request an aval bancario (bank guarantee) on top of the standard deposit.
 This is not legally required, but landlords can request it as a condition of letting to you.
 It means your bank guarantees a set amount of rent if you default.
-Budget for the possibility.
+Budget for the possibility before you get to signing day.

-On top of the fianza, landlords can legally ask for additional guarantees of up to 2 months extra.
-In La Linea this is increasingly common, particularly for foreign tenants or workers with non-Spanish income.
-So realistically, budget for:
+On top of the fianza, landlords can legally request an additional aval (guarantee).
+In La Linea this is increasingly common for foreign tenants or those with non-Spanish income.
+In practice, budget for:

-Since 2019, agency fees cannot be charged to tenants.
-If a letting agency in La Linea tries to charge you a finder's fee, that is illegal.
-The cost of engaging an agency falls on the landlord.
+Since the 2019 LAU reform, agency fees cannot be charged to tenants.
+If a letting agency tries to charge you a finder's fee, this is illegal and you can refuse.
+The cost of engaging an agency falls entirely on the landlord.

 How to Check the Rent Increase Clause